 Proposing and Planning

-Proposing and Planning an Off-Campus Short Term Course
+Proposing and Planning an Off-Campus or Extra Cost Short Term Course

 A Short Term course, with travel off-campus in Maine, elsewhere in the United States, or abroad, can provide meaningful field-based learning experiences and opportunities for exceptional faculty-student interaction.
 The courses also require considerable effort to plan and lead in the field, with the faculty responsible for both academic leadership and student support services (the latter in collaboration with the Center for Global Education and the appropriate departments at Bates).
 The information below is intended to assist faculty with the proposal process.
-These procedures apply only for courses with extra costs exceeding $500 per student.
+These procedures apply only for courses with extra costs exceeding $500 per student or with any international travel (including Canada).

 Selection Criteria: The Off-Campus Study Committee evaluates proposals and selects a balanced set of courses for final approval by the Academic Affairs Council.
 Two categories of criteria are particularly important in evaluating proposals:

 1. Individual course qualities:

-- the proposed number of students, with a preference for larger enrollments
+- proposed number of students, with a preference for larger enrollments

 - student-faculty ratio (see “Enrollment” below)

-- the relative pedagogical advantages of teaching and learning off-campus
+- relative pedagogical advantages of teaching and learning off-campus

 - overall course cost and the cost per student, with a preference for lower costs

-- the faculty member’s knowledge of the location and field experience
+- faculty member’s knowledge of the culture, history, and experience with the location

-- the availability of external funding and departmental support
+- availability of external funding and departmental support

-- the security of the location and proposed activities
+- consideration of risk management related to the location and proposed activities

 - proposal quality and planning detail

-2. Qualities of the entire set of proposed courses.
+2. Qualities of the set of accepted courses.
 Even among courses that fulfill the criteria noted above, enrollment needs and the limited budget for financial aid to support Off-Campus Short Term courses require that they:

-- balance themes, locations, divisions, pedagogies, and new/experienced faculty
+- consider diverse themes, locations, divisions, expertise in research, pedagogies, and student interest

 - provide as many opportunities as possible to students within the fixed budget

 - support the curricular needs of the College

-Approval is always contingent on the course achieving the enrollment minimum set by the Committee, changes to location safety/security, and and on per student costs not increasing beyond those approved.
+Approval is always contingent on the course achieving the enrollment minimum set by the Committee, changes to location safety/security, and on per student costs not increasing beyond those approved.